Advancing the phenomenology of GeV-scale axion-like particles: Phenomenology of ALPs: overview of state-of-the-art

-Let us now consider the production of ALPs at proton accelerator experiments.
+Let us now highlight another issue in the adopted ALP phenomenology description by considering the production of ALPs at proton accelerator experiments.
 The state-of-the-art approach from Ref.~\cite{Jerhot:2022chi} describes the ALP production in deep inelastic scatterings and decays of light mesons by the product of the fluxes of $\pi^{0},\eta,\eta'$ mesons times the corresponding squared mixing angles $|\theta_{P^{0}a}|^{2}$.
 It has been consequently incorporated in the event generators with LLPs~\cite{Kling:2021fwx,Antel:2023hkf,Ovchynnikov:2023cry}.
 Such a description is not only $\kappa_{q}$-dependent -- it also wrongly describes how the flux of ALPs depends on the ALP mass.
 In addition, it does not account for the theoretical uncertainty coming from different production modes.\footnote{Ref.~\cite{Blinov:2021say} has partially disentangled different production mechanisms, leaving, however, unexplored theoretical uncertainties and important production modes such as the production in fragmentation.}